KennySoh/treehouseFE_unit4_SASS/README.md

 # A Web Style Guide & The use of Sass.
-A style guide are used defined the look and feel of user interface elements on a site.
+A style guide is used defined the look and feel of user interface elements on a site.
 Sass is used to streamline the css creation.

 ***
 - SASS